hackclubiter/projects/README.md

 The project page for Hack Club ITER is designed to show the projects made by the Hack Clubber of ITER and encourage other to build and ship their projects.
 [@saswatsamal](https://github.com/saswatsamal) have built this project with the help of @github's RestAPI.
 So, whenever someone adds **hackclubiter** as the tag in their repo, the [website](iter.hackclub.com/projects) will automatically render it.
+(The sorting is based on the number of stars.)

 ### What it displays?